TESTgroup-BNL/MoDaCS/README.md

 - Python 3.5
 - Qt 5.7 (not using any features past 5.3 for compatibility with default Raspbian Jessie Qt package)

+*Security note:* The remote monitoring/control interface is NOT secure in any way and should not be used on a public a network.
+There is currently no authentication process and the protocol allows almost any Qt signal/slot in the application to be targeted.

 ##MoDaCS Installation

 Requirements: